BXC Solar Power Station: Overview

 The power station has an installed maximum generation capacity of 20 megawatts, although the owner/developers have plans of expanding generation capacity to 40 megawatts.
 The energy generated here is conveyed via a high voltage transmission line from the power station to a substation belonging to Power Distribution Services Ghana (PDSG), formerly Electricity Company of Ghana (ECG), where the energy enters the national grid.
 A long-term power purchase agreement, between PDSG and the owner/operators of the power station governs the terms of sale and purchase of the energy.

 Ownership

-The power station is owned by Beijing Xiaocheng Company (BXC), an electronics and technology company, based in Beijing, China.
+The BXC Solar Power Station is owned by Beijing Xiaocheng Company (BXC), an electronics and technology company, based in Beijing, China.
 The parent company has a Ghanaian subsidiary, BXC Ghana Limited.
 The parent funded and constructed the solar farm.
 The local subsidiary operates and manages the power station.

+Challenges

+Ghana's renewable energy projects, including BXC Solar, face issues such as delayed payments from ECG, limited financing for expansion, and regulatory bottlenecks.

 Funding

 The cost of construction is reported to be US$30 million, incurred by the developer/owners of the power plant.